 If you are a wine lover, you are in the right place!

-However, due to road safety and in order to make sure that you can enjoy and taste as many wines as you want, I recommend checking out this amazing 8-hour Yarra Valley Gourmet tour – you get picked up from Melbourne’s city center and you have the opportunity to try the finest wines and top foods of the region, all whilst you learn how they are produced and enjoy the stunning scenery.
-It doesn’t really get any better than that, does it?
-Alternatively, why not book this full day wine tasting experience?
-You’ll get to taste wine from the top wineries and you’ll also have the best gourmet lunch!
+However, due to road safety and in order to make sure that you can enjoy and taste as many wines as you want, I recommend this amazing 8-hour Yarra Valley Gourmet tour.
+Alternatively, why not book this full day wine tasting experience that includes a gourmet lunch?

-DISCLAIMER: Even though the Melbourne Zoo and the Sea Life Melbourne Aquarium are quite popular Melbourne attractions, I do not recommend heading there because in Australia you can spot wildlife in many easily accessible places around the city.
-In this post, I have talked about plenty of places (such as Phillis Island, Dandenong Ranges and even the city of Melbourne!) where you can see many real wild animals that do not need to be held in captivity for our entertainment.
+DISCLAIMER: Even though the Melbourne Zoo and the Sea Life Melbourne Aquarium are quite popular Melbourne attractions, I do not recommend heading there because you can spot wildlife in many easily accessible places around the city.
+In this post, I have talked about plenty of places where you can see many real wild animals that do not need to be held in captivity for our entertainment.

 Of course, this is just my opinion, but I thought I would let you know why I am not including these places in this post. 🙂